LudovicEspeel/course-object-oriented-programming-with-cpp/docs/d-object-oriented-programming/01-using-objects/README.md

 In C++ we do not add parentheses `()` when using the default constructor.
 If you do, C++ thinks you are calling a function.

-::: warning string vs String
+::: warning string vs. String
 Note that normally we will define class names using capital letters.
 This is a common practice in object oriented programming.
 Too bad C++ did not follow this convention.
 This results in std classes that start with lower case letters
 :::